russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 Wondering what are Obama’s favorite books?
 If you’re a fan of the former U.S. president, here is a list of all Obama’s favorite books.

-President Obama is an inspiration to many Americans looking to build a life-long career of leadership and triumph.
-Having served as the 44th President of the United States for eight consecutive years, there’s not much that Barack Obama can do in terms of moving up in his career.
+Former President Barack Obama inspires many Americans looking to build a life-long career of leadership and triumph.
+Having served as the 44th President of the United States for eight consecutive years, there’s not much that Barack Obama can do to advance his career.

 That being said, the former president wasn’t always living the American dream.
 To get to his place of prestige, Obama attributes much of his success to his love of reading.
 As Obama has stated, books got him through many hardships in early life, teaching him perseverance and other critical skills that helped him in his self-discovery.
 Even during his presidential term, the politician took it upon himself to pick up a novel every now and then amid endless memos and proposals.

-Since leaving his presidency in 2017, Obama has taken upon the responsibility of sharing his annual book lists as a way of reaching people in need of the same inspiration and knowledge he received from his reading.
-Come every December, and you’ll find the former president’s top picks in gut-wrenching memoirs and books detailing the fundamentals of business and technology.
+Since leaving office in 2017, Obama has taken on the responsibility of sharing his annual book lists to reach people in need of the same inspiration and knowledge he received from his reading and listening.
+Come every December, and you’ll find the former president’s top picks in gut-wrenching memoirs and books detailing business and technology fundamentals.
+Alongside his reading, Obama has also embraced the social media and podcast medium, either by guesting on various shows to discuss topics close to his heart or by recommending podcasts that align with his interests in social justice, leadership, and global affairs.

 In his own wise words, ‘Reading is a gateway skill that makes all other learning possible.’
 If you’re looking for some new books to add to your reading list, consider taking some inspiration from some of Obama’s all-time favorite books.